alanarnholt/STT3850/Notes/Parent/Parent.md

 Last compiled:

 ```
-[1] "Tuesday, December 31, 2013 - 8:00:50 PM."
+[1] "Wednesday, January 01, 2014 - 10:04:29."
 ```

 Most of the material in the notes is taken from the class text _Mathematical Statistics with Resampling and `R`_ by Laura Chihara and Tim Hesterberg with slight modifications.
 Some material in the notes is also taken from the first chapter of _Practicing Statistics: Guided Investigations for the Second Course_ by Shonda Kuiper and Jeffrey Sklar.
 There are a number of places to get help with `R`.
 The class text has some material online at: [https://sites.google.com/site/chiharahesterberg/rtutorials](https://sites.google.com/site/chiharahesterberg/rtutorials).
-I have additional materials available on [asulearn](http://asulearn.appstate.edu).